-All student carers aged 20 or over can apply for Carer Support Payment.
-Students aged 16-19 may be eligible depending on the type of course they are studying.
+Carers aged 16 or over can get Carer Support Payment if they're studying part-time.
+People aged 20 or over who are studying full-time can also apply.
+Carers aged 16 to 19 studying full-time may be eligible depending on the type of course they are studying and their circumstances.